Generic Name: sirolimus (sir-OH-li-mus)

-- Lab tests, including complete blood cell counts, kidney function, urine protein, blood cholesterol and triglyceride levels, and sirolimus blood levels, may be performed while you take Rapamune solution.
+- Lab tests may be performed while you take Rapamune solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of Rapamune solution: